 - Add existing files and directories.

 - Add libraries.
-For more information, see Adding Libraries to Projects.
+For more information, see Add libraries to qmake projects.

 - Add and remove subprojects.